dssg/cincinnati/README.md

 `docker run -v $DATA_FOLDER:/root/data -v $ROOT_FOLDER:/root/code -i -t cincinnati /bin/bash`

 Note that we are passing our two environment variables, and linking them to two folders inside the container.
-The purpose of the Docker container is to run code but not to store anything (not code and of course, not data).
+The purpose of the Docker container is to run code but not to store anything (not code and of course not data).

 ---
 This part is still work in progess...
 Ignore the rest of the file.